L21s/Keycloak-Docker-ARM/README.md

 ### Major Differences

 - Keycloak now relies on Quarkus instead of Wildlfy
-- Quarkus is a jvm framework, which is pretty efficient and has fast loading times, made for virtual maschines.
-But  other than wildfly it is not an java apllication server, so certain dependencies could be missing and have to be added manualy.
+- Quarkus is a jvm framework, which is pretty efficient and has fast loading times, made for virtual machines.
+But other than wildfly it is not an java apllication server, so certain dependencies could be missing and have to be added manually.
 - Changes affecting the providers or runtime configuration can no longer be made during server up time, only initially before start up (this makes .CLI-Files mostly irrelevant).

 ### **For M1 Mac users only:** Build the image